-A: Nutrition Tips for New Moms from Amanda Schantz, clinical dietitian at Shady Grove Adventist Hospital:
+A: Nutrition Tips for New Moms from Amanda Schantz, clinical dietitian at Adventist HealthCare Shady Grove Medical Center:

 Moms exclusively breastfeeding their baby need to eat more compared to moms who choose to formula feed.
 In fact, it is estimated that breastfeeding moms require an additional 500 calories per day to maintain their current weight.
 500 calories may seem like quite a bit, but consider that this amount can be a single item.

 Not all choices are created equal.
 Take a moment to test your nutrition know-how!

 Can you guess which option has more calories?